eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 # 1. Overview

-An EOSIO blockchain is a highly efficient, deterministic, distributed state machine that can operate in a decentralized fashion.
+An Antelope blockchain is a highly efficient, deterministic, distributed state machine that can operate in a decentralized fashion.
 The blockchain keeps track of transactions within a sequence of interchanged blocks.
 Each block cryptographically commits to the  previous blocks along the same chain.
 It is therefore intractable to modify a transaction recorded on a given block without breaking the cryptographic checks of successive blocks.
 This simple fact makes blockchain transactions immutable and secure.

 ## 1.1.
 Block Producers

-In the EOSIO ecosystem, block production and block validation are performed by special nodes called "block producers".
-Producers are elected by EOSIO stakeholders (see [4.
+In the Antelope ecosystem, block production and block validation are performed by special nodes called "block producers".
+Producers are elected by Antelope stakeholders (see [4.
 Producer Voting/Scheduling](#4-producer-votingscheduling)).
-Each producer runs an instance of an EOSIO node through the `nodeos` service.
+Each producer runs an instance of an Antelope node through the `nodeos` service.
 For this reason, producers that are on the active schedule to produce blocks are also called "active" or "producing" nodes.

 ## 1.2.
 The Need for Consensus

 Block validation presents a challenge among any group of distributed nodes.
 A consensus model must be in place to validate such blocks in a fault tolerant way within the decentralized system.
 Consensus is the way for such distributed nodes and users to agree upon the current state of the blockchain (see [3.
-EOSIO Consensus (DPoS + aBFT)](#3-eosio-consensus-dpos--abft)).
+Antelope Consensus (DPoS + aBFT)](#3-eosio-consensus-dpos--abft)).

 # 2. Consensus Models

 There are various ways to reach consensus among a group of distributed parties in a decentralized system.
 Most consensus models reach agreement through some proof.
 Two of the most popular ones are Proof of Work (PoW) and Proof of Stake (PoS), although other types of proof-based schemes exist, such as Proof of Activity (a hybrid between PoW and PoS), Proof of Burn, Proof of Capacity, Proof of Elapsed Time, etc. Other consensus schemes also exist, such as Paxos and Raft.
-This document focuses mainly on the EOSIO consensus model.
+This document focuses mainly on the Antelope consensus model.

 ## 2.1.
 Proof of Work (PoW)